-It's a misconception that bubble wrap can't protect heavy items.
-If you have something heavy you need to ship (like a machine part) call us to determine what bubble sizes you'll need.
 While small bubbles are great for preventing scratches and scrapes, you’ll want a much larger bubble size to prevent impact damage.
-We offer bubble sizes up to 1/2” so you can protect fragile items for shipping, as well as your reputation.
+We offer bubble thickness up to a half-inch so you can protect fragile items for shipping.

-Many of our customers use more than one bubble size to keep items safe during shipping.
-For example, you may want to use 1/8” bubble to prevent a TV screen from getting scratched and use a large bubble size over top to protect against impact damage if the box is dropped or jostled.
+Many of our customers use more than on plastic bubble wrap size to keep items safe during shipping.
+For example, you may want to use an eighth-inch bubble to prevent a TV screen from getting scratched as well as a larger bubble size over top to protect it if the box is dropped or jostled during shipping.

-Like bubble, foam comes in many forms.
-The types of packaging foam you'll end up using will depend on the items you ship.
-For example, if you ship mostly electronics, we highly recommend pink anti-stat foam.
-Like the name suggests, anti-stat foam is designed to slowly and safely dissipate the electrostatic charge that can build up within a shipment of electronics.
+The items you want to ship will determine the type of packing foam you use.
+For example, if you ship mostly electronics, we highly recommend pink anti-static packing foam.
+As the name suggests, anti-static foam is designed to slowly and safely dissipate the electrostatic charge that can build up within a shipment of electronics.

-Since foam products are thinner than bubble wrap, you'll be able to fit more items per box.
-Foam is ideally used in a variety of industries, including medical, automotive, and technical.
-We can help you find the perfect custom foam product for your application.
+Packing foam material is used for a variety of industries, such as medical, automotive, and technical fields.
+Premier Protective Packaging can help you find the perfect custom foam that fits your needs.

 We supply our customers with high quality protective packaging products, on time delivery and total customer satisfaction.
 View our product brochure for more info.